Steven Song

 Steven Phillip Song is a Korean-American architect and real estate investor.
 Song, as a founding principal of the design firm SCAAA, first came to recognition through collaborations with his mentors, the architects and theoreticians Robert Venturi and Denise Scott Brown.
 Song is also the CEO of Axle Companies, a family office that invests in real estate and food companies.
 Song is on the board of directors of the Hammer Museum, the Executive Council of the Clinton Foundation Health Access Initiative, and the Board of Trustees of SCI-Arc (Southern California Institute of Architecture).
+In 2025, Song founded the AI real estate platform Diald AI.

 Education

 Song is a graduate of Carnegie Mellon University, the School of Architecture.
 He then completed his Master of Architecture degree from the University of Pennsylvania.

 Theoretical Writings

 In 2007, Song wrote Shifting Paradigms: Renovating the Decorated Shed, together with Sun-Young Park.
 The article explores and furthers ideas discussed in Venturi and Scott Brown's latest book, Architecture as Signs and Systems: For a Mannerist Time published by Harvard University Press.

-According to Song and Park, "The article explores shifting social paradigms in modern times that preclude a clear-cut reading of ‘function.’
-New technologies blur the boundaries between civic, public, and private spaces at unprecedented rates – an iPod creates the illusion of privacy in a public space while the internet transforms the ‘private’ home into a virtual Mecca of shopping and information exchange.
-When patterns of use and delineation of program can no longer be mapped, how should the ‘symbol’ and ‘shelter’ of Architecture engage each other to redefine functionalism?
-Enveloping such spaces with an electronic ‘sign’ that simply charts these shifting uses, assuming such a charting could be performed cogently, demotes architecture to a mimetic device, which is ultimately unfulfilling in its capacity as an agent for social commentary.
-While technology has significantly affected our approach to building surfaces, we have yet to study its ramifications on traditional architectural elements and how the two may merge to update our design vocabulary.
-The curtain wall system is one element explored in our study – generally understood as an amalgamation of the age-old elements of wall and window.
-However, could it function flexibly both as a component of the shed and its symbol, to negotiate the tenuous private/public boundary?
-In an era easily seduced by de(con)structive forms and superficial takes on materials and textures, we propose using new communication and engineering technologies to initiate an evolved architectural language – one through which buildings can react to shifting paradigms in contemporary ‘context’ to better perform their dual function of ‘symbol’ and ‘shelter.’"